schigh/circuit/README.md

     // OpeningWillResetErrors will cause the error count to reset
     // when the circuit breaker opens.
 If this is set true, all
     // blocked calls will come from the throttled backoff, unless
-    // the circuit breaker has a lockout duration OpeningWillResetErrors bool
+    // the circuit breaker has a lockout duration.
+    OpeningWillResetErrors bool

     // IgnoreContext will prevent context cancellation to
-    // propagate to any in-flight Run functions IgnoreContext bool
+    // propagate to any in-flight Run functions.
+    IgnoreContext bool

     // InterpolationFunc is the function used to determine
     // the chance of a request being throttled during the
     // backoff period.
 By default, Linear interpolation is used.
     InterpolationFunc InterpolationFunc

+    // PreProcessors are functions that execute in order before
+    // the Runner function is executed.
+If a preprocessor
+    // returns an error, the execution is canceled and the error
+    // is returned from Run.
+    PreProcessors []PreProcessor

+    // PostProcessors are functions that execute in order after
+    // the Runner has executed.
+The return values from the
+    // Runner are passed along to the first postprocessor.
+    // If there are subsequent postprocessors, each will take
+    // the return value of its predecessor.
+    PostProcessors []PostProcessor
 }
 ```